KernFerm/Developer-AG-Keyboard-Privacy-Shield/README.md

 - Windows-aware local settings alignment
 - tray behavior and diagnostics

-### macOS

-macOS support is now included for:

-- keyboard inventory awareness
-- built-in, USB, and supported Bluetooth keyboard detection when local metadata is available
-- workspace monitoring
-- local diagnostics
-- standard packaged app usage

-Because macOS hardware metadata can vary by device and connection path, real hardware QA is still important before public release.

-### Linux

-The repository includes a Linux build target, but the main product experience is currently focused on Windows and macOS.

 ## Keyboard Detection Notes

 The app tries to show likely real physical keyboards instead of every low-level side-interface the operating system exposes.